There are thousands of marketing tools you could use—but which marketing software should you use?

 - Buying software that doesn’t work well together

-There are new software categories popping up every day.
+New software categories are popping up every day.
 Conversational marketing?
 Revenue acceleration platform?
 Gifting software?
 Which ones do you need to consider (and which ones can you ignore)?

 - Customer relationship management (CRM) software